ewbteewbte/mc/README.md

-settings for optifine and complementary shaders
+performance focused settings for optifine and complementary shaders